Quantum Chernoff divergence in advantage distillation for quantum key distribution and device-independent quantum key distribution: Introduction

 For easier comparison to the previous fidelity-based results, in this work we instead mainly present our results in terms of the argument of the logarithm in the above expression, which can be referred to as the \emph{non-logarithmic quantum Chernoff divergence} (NQCD):

-The characteristic property of the quantum Chernoff divergence is that it describes the asymptotic behaviour of the trace distance (and hence distinguishing probability~\cite{NC10}) between many IID copies of the states $\rho,\sigma$; more precisely, the following relation holds (see Theorem~2.2 of~\cite{NS09} and Eq.~(1) of~\cite{ACM+07}):
+The quantum Chernoff divergence arises in a quantum information task known as symmetric hypothesis testing; refer to e.g.~\cite{NS09,ACM+07} for full details.
+Qualitatively, this task can be described as distinguishing states of the form $\rho^{\otimes k}$ and $\sigma^{\otimes k}$.
+The characteristic property of the quantum Chernoff divergence is that it describes how well this task can be achieved (for large $k$).
+More specifically, it gives an asymptotic characterization of the trace distance $d\left(\rho^{\otimes k}, \sigma^{\otimes k} \right)$ (see e.g.~\cite{NC10} for an introduction to the trace distance and its relation to distinguishing probability), via the following relation (derived as Theorem~2.2 of~\cite{NS09} and Eq.~(1) of~\cite{ACM+07}):

 Our main finding in this work is that by using this fundamental property of the NQCD, we can derive security conditions for the repetition-code protocol.
+(This is because we show that in the repetition-code protocol, a critical part of the security analysis can be reduced to having Eve distinguish between states of the form $\rho^{\otimes k}$ and $\sigma^{\otimes k}$, which is usefully characterized by the NQCD as described above.)
 Specifically, we obtain a sufficient condition (in terms of the NQCD) for device-independent security of the repetition-code protocol against IID collective attacks.
 Furthermore, we also derive a necessary condition for security of the protocol, which matches the sufficient condition up to a natural conjecture regarding the structure of Eve's optimal attack.
 Hence our results indicate that the NQCD is the central quantity of interest for studying the security of this protocol.
 (We remark that while the focus of our work is on DIQKD, our results also serve to generalize the findings of~\cite{BA07} for device-dependent QKD to a broader class of device-dependent QKD protocols; we discuss this further in Sec.~\ref{sec:securitycond}.)